Voice AI Custom Actions

 Key Benefits of Voice AI Custom Actions

-Test webhook responses before going live.
+• Test webhook requests and responses before saving the action

 Voice AI Conversation Triggers